 Qualified students are considered for admission to the PTA program regardless of race, color, creed, sex, age, sexual orientation, national or ethnic origin or disability that does not interfere with the performance of physical therapy.

 Students who have attended a college elsewhere may apply as transfer students.
 Qualified students that meet the PTA admission requirements and meet the application deadline will be considered.
 Although preference is given to Finlandia students, enrollment is not limited to such applicants.
 Qualified students that meet the PTA admission requirements and apply after the deadline will be accepted on a space available basis.
 Transfer students must be in good standing and eligible to return to all institutions previously attended and have earned a cumulative GPA of 2.5 or better (on a 4.0 scale or its equivalent) on all work attempted.
 Transfer students must satisfy the pre-PTA curriculum in order to transfer directly into the PTA Major.

 For more detailed PTA admissions information please see the PTA Student Handbook.

 Study Abroad Opportunities

 Finlandia believes it is important for the student to be exposed to the world.
 By fostering exchange relations with foreign learning institutions we are able to bring experts from around the world to teach on campus and offer students the opportunity to attend college overseas.

-The Physical Therapist Assistant Program at Finlandia University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE):
+The Physical Therapist Assistant degree program at Finlandia University is accredited through 2023 by the Commission on Accreditation in Physical Therapy Education (CAPTE):

 1111 North Fairfax Street | Alexandria, Virginia 22314